Healthcare in England: Patient experience

 A patient needing specialist care at a hospital or clinic will be informed by the GP of the hospitals where they can get their treatment.
 This choice usually includes public and private hospitals.
-The NHS will pay for treatment in a private setting if the hospital meets the cost and service criteria that NHS hospitals adhere to.
-Otherwise opting for a private hospital makes the patient liable for private hospital fees.
+The NHS will pay for treatment in a private setting if the hospital meets the cost and service criteria that NHS hospitals adhere to; otherwise, opting for a private hospital makes the patient liable for private hospital fees.
 Because the private sector often has higher costs, most people choose to be treated for free in an NHS hospital.
-If the GP judges the case to be extremely urgent, the doctor may by-pass the normal booking system and arrange an emergency admission.
-The median wait time for a consultant led first appointment in English hospitals is a little over 3 weeks.
+If the GP judges the case to be extremely urgent, the doctor may bypass the normal booking system and arrange an emergency admission.

-Patients can be seen by the hospital as out-patients or in-patients, with the latter involving overnight stay.
-The speed of in-patient admission is based on medical need and time waiting with more urgent cases faster though all cases will be dealt with eventually.
-Only about one third of hospital admissions are from a waiting list.
-For those not admitted immediately, the median wait time for in-patient treatment in English hospitals is a little under 6 weeks.
+Patients can be seen by the hospital as out-patients or in-patients, with the latter involving an overnight stay.
+The speed of in-patient admission is based on medical need and time spent waiting, with more urgent handled more quickly.

-Trusts are working towards an 18-week guarantee that means that the hospital must complete all tests and start treatment within 18 weeks of the date of the referral from the GP.
-Some hospitals are introducing just in time workflow analysis borrowed from manufacturing industry to speed up the processes within the system and improve efficiencies.
+In 2008, trusts were working towards an 18-week guarantee: the hospital aimed to complete all tests and start treatment within 18 weeks of the date of the referral from the GP.